maflcko/b-c-gui-translations-review/reviews/ms.md

         <translation>sahkan mesej bersama alamat bitcoin anda untuk menunjukkan alamat ini anda punya</translation>

 YES
-The translation contains several issues:
+The translation is understandable but is not entirely accurate and contains some issues:
-1. The first word "sahkan" should be capitalized as it begins the sentence.
+- Capitalization should be proper at the beginning of the sentence.
-2. "sahkan mesej bersama alamat bitcoin anda" is an unnatural phrase and not a good translation for "Sign messages with your Bitcoin addresses".
+- "Sahkan mesej bersama alamat bitcoin anda" is not a precise translation for "Sign messages with your Bitcoin addresses".
-3. The phrase "untuk menunjukkan alamat ini anda punya" is awkward and not a natural way to say "to prove you own them" in Malay.
-Also, "alamat ini" ("this address") is singular and not plural to match "addresses".
+- "untuk menunjukkan alamat ini anda punya" is awkward and not the best way to express "to prove you own them" in Malay.
-4. "Bitcoin" should be capitalized.
+- The word "Bitcoin" should be capitalized for consistency.

-A better translation would be:
+Correct translation:
-"Tandatangani mesej dengan alamat Bitcoin anda untuk membuktikan anda memilikinya"
+Tandatangani mesej dengan alamat Bitcoin anda untuk membuktikan bahawa anda memilikinya
 ```

 ```
         <source>File</source>
         <translation>fail</translation>

 YES
-In Malay, "file" when referring to a computer file or data file should be capitalized as "Fail" because it is a noun and typically capitalized in UI contexts.
-The lowercase "fail" might cause confusion as it means "fail" (verb) in English transliteration or resembles the English word "fail" meaning unsuccessful.
+The Malay translation should use an uppercase 'F' to match the original capitalization.
+Also, "fail" is the correct translation for "file" in Malay, but capitalization should be preserved for UI menu labels.

 Correct translation:
 Fail
 ```